Injury blow for Liverpool as Milner limps out of Everton FA Cup clash | Goal.com

 Milner, Adam Lallana, Divock Origi, Adrian and Joe Gomez were the other experienced players in the team.
 Nathaniel Phillips, Pedro Chirivella and teenagers Curtis Jones, Neco Williams and Harvey Elliott completed a youthful-looking Liverpool line-up.

 The Reds played 10 games in 29 days across four competitions in December and early January.
 That included victories over Monterrey and Flamengo in Qatar to lift the Club World Cup for the first time.
-They also progressed to the knockout stages of the Champions League and won all six of their Premier League encounters to build-up a 13-point lead at the top of the table, seemingly putting them on course for a first league title for 30 years.
+They also progressed to the knockout stages of the Champions League and won all six of their Premier League encounters to build up a 13-point lead at the top of the table, seemingly putting them on course for a first league title in 30 years.

 That exhausting run has taken its toll, with Milner becoming the ninth Reds player to join their injury list.